Connect with others who understand.

 When you’re diagnosed with PBC, your doctor may recommend changes to your diet, including:

-• Reducing the amount of sodium (table salt) in your diet — To reduce fluid buildup from edema or ascites
+• Reducing sodium (table salt) — Helps limit fluid buildup from edema or ascites

-• Drinking plenty of water — To improve dry eyes and mouth and improve fatigue
+• Drinking plenty of water — To improve dry eyes and mouth, and reduce fatigue

-• Eating a balanced diet — To ensure you get the appropriate nutrients you need
+• Eating a balanced diet — Ensures you get the nutrients you need

 Physical Activity